-2 hours to test downlink, attach to HASP gondola, and verify data
+Nominally 2 hours to test downlink, attach to HASP gondola, and verify data.

-- C. Name of the integration team leader: Seth Frick/Josiah DeLange - D. Email address of the integration team leader: frick100@umn.edu/delan231@umn.edu - E. List ALL integration participants (first and last names) who will be present for integration with their email addresses:
+- C. Name of the integration team leader: Hannah Weiher - D. Email address of the integration team leader: weih0016@umn.edu - E. List ALL integration participants (first and last names) who will be present for integration with their email addresses: